 There were many stands with freshly made food such as BBQ pork, fresh pressed coffee, giant muffins and bagels, fresh sushi, and freshly made kettle corn.
 Or, maybe those were just the items that our family sampled! 🙂

 Among the tents with prepared foods and goods, there were many stands with fresh fruits and vegetables.
+This was a great way for Tony to find fantastic foods for his diabetic diet.
 We especially loved the fresh strawberries, corn on the cob, romaine lettuce, and cauliflower!